-Rescue Run: Race for Marine Mammals and Earth Day Celebration
+Kennebunk Savings Rescue Run: Race for Marine Mammals

-Our Rescue Run features a scenic 5k cross-country trail race and a 2-mile jog stroller-friendly walk through Odiorne Point State Park.
-The trail brings runners and walkers through the forest, by the rocky shore, and alongside historic military fortifications.
+The Rescue Run features a scenic, chip-timed 5k cross-country trail race and untimed walk through Odiorne Point State Park.
+The trail brings runners and walkers through the forest, by the rocky shore, on the sandy beach, and alongside historic military fortifications.
 Prizes are awarded to top finishers in different age and gender categories in the 5k race.
-After the race and walk, the whole family can celebrate their accomplishments by enjoying music and festive Earth Day activities.
+Children, ages 12 and under, can participate in the Kids Fun Run 300 yard dash or a 1/2 run; every child wins a prize.
+After the run, the whole family can celebrate their accomplishments by enjoying music and festive healthy ocean activities.

 Sippin' for Seals

-The premier of Sippin' for Seals, held on June 19, 2014, proved to be a GREAT night out for a great cause.
-Two hundred and fifty guests enjoyed a picture perfect evening by the sea, dining on fabulous bites prepared by local chefs, sippin' on cool beverages by the sea, and dancin' the night away to The Crab Shack Band in support of the Center's Marine Mammal Rescue and ocean education efforts.
+Save the date for our second annual Sippin' for Seals, to be held on Thursday evening, June 18.
+Enjoy dining on fabulous bites prepared by local chefs, sippin' on cool beverages by the sea, and dancin' the night away to live music in support of the Center's Marine Mammal Rescue and ocean education efforts.

-For event photographs, visit our Marine Mammal Rescue facebook page photo album.
+For photographs from last year's Sippin' for Seals, visit our Marine Mammal Rescue facebook page photo album.

-Kick back with your friends and family on Thursday evenings to enjoy some of the hottest bands in New England.
+Kick back with your family and friends on Thursday evenings in July to enjoy some of the hottest bands in New England.
 Just bring your blanket or chair, pack a picnic, or purchase freshly grilled fare, snacks, and beverages (including beer and wine) onsite.
 Whether you come to relax to a scenic sunset by the shore or dance the night away, you cannot beat the ocean view and feel-good atmosphere!
 And, you'll feel extra great knowing that proceeds from the concert series support our ocean education efforts.

 2015 Concert Schedule